 One of the better features is actually how you learn the language.
 There is a menu on the far left with images of things you might want to do.
 You click the image that looks like what you want, and then it generates the code.
 Then you’re free to tweak the code so it renders the way you want.

 Web Sequence Diagrams also comes with a large set of styles.
 Pick a style that mixes well with your other graphics, or just one that you think looks cool.
-As you can see, using different styles can make the same diagram look a lot different.

 Although this tool is free to use, there are some perks to paying for it.
 There are some cool perks like exporting to PDF or SVG and some additional language features.
 Additionally, you can create larger diagrams and collaborate with others.
 They also have a variety of payment options, such as monthly, yearly, or my favorite, a one-time 24-hour access.
 You can read about the features in more detail if you’re interested.